 The major political parties in the Dutch Parliament are divided on which organization the Netherlands should commit its forces to.
 Generally, the left-wing parties favor the UN while the right-wing parties favor NATO.
 Centrist parties tend to support the European Union.
 As such the Socialist Party (SP) champions the UN; also the Labor Party (PvdA) appears to favor UN over EU and NATO operations; the Green Party (Groenlinks) prefers either UN or EU operations; Democrats 66 (D66) mostly supports EU missions; the Christian Democrats (CDA) are inclined to EU or NATO operations; the Liberal Party (VVD) is more decided on NATO; and the right-wing PVV only backs NATO operations and only if these clearly support Dutch interests and national security.
-However, since the September 2012 elections the political situation is in a state of flux.
-Once the new coalition government is formed it is likely to be more centrist and it may choose to participate more actively in UN operations.
+As the Netherlands has coalition governments and the parties constituting the government need to reach a consensus, a left-wing government is likely to focus on the UN, a right-wing government on NATO, and a center government, such as the current administration, needs to appease both sides.
+As such a government including the PvdA increases the chances for Dutch contributions to UN operations.